Check out the #asic200 twitter feed! Lots of good stuff will be featured here as the semester progresses.

 Note that there is some weak evidence that twitter use for students can lead to higher course engagement as well as slightly higher GPAs (see Junco et al, 2013.
 The effect of twitter on college student engagement and grades.
 J comput assist learn 27:119-132. link).
 Also note that using the #ASIC200 hashtag can win you some dice during class.

-Note that this course has a fairly unconventional game design assignment.
-We’ll guide you through it step by step, but if you want to check it out beforehand, this is the place to start.
+Still, if you want to check it out beforehand, this is the place to start.
 If you’ve never played this type of game before (and just want to get a sense of what all this nonsense is about), then there are some videos you can check out at the lower half of this link.
 We actually have one class where we’ll be trying to play a session together, but Dave will also be hosting some evening sessions (Harry Potter themed), so there’s plenty of chances to get familiar with the concept.

 4. In fact, if you really want to get a jump on things, you can start watching our flipped video lectures.
 You can get to them by visiting our videos link.
 As well, you can even dig into some of the readings if you’re so inclined.